Calculate Feeding Amounts

 Add in the RMB to each container.

-Once the amount of RMBs are weighted out for the amount of days for meal prep, evenly divide the total amount of RMBs among the meal containers.
+Once the total amount of RMBs are weighed out for the amount of days for meal prep, evenly divide the total amount of RMBs among the meal containers.

 Add in the organs to each container.